Texas Hold’em 2026: Rules, How to Play, and Basic Strategy

 How a Hand of Texas Hold’em Plays Out

-The hand starts with a small disc called the dealer button being placed in front of one player.
-The button rotates one seat to the left after every hand, which means every player takes turns being in each position around the table.
+Every hand follows the same sequence.
+A small disc called the dealer button sits in front of one player and rotates one seat to the left after every hand.
 Two players are forced to put money into the pot before any cards are dealt: the player directly to the left of the button posts the small blind, and the player two seats to the left posts the big blind, which is twice the size of the small blind.

 The Ten Steps of Every Hand